felipesalvadordev/insurancequote/README.md

 docker-compose up

 # Messaging Integration
+### Inbound integration
+- queue-insurance-policy-created (Receive an insurance policy created for an insurance quotation)
+### Outbound integration
+- queue-insurance-policy-received (Post an insurance quote created)

-When submit a POST, a message will be sent to a third part application using AWS SQS queue.
+When submit a POST, a message with the last insurance quotation created will be sent to a third part application using AWS SQS queue.
-Also the API can receive a message with the insurance quote ID for a update in database.
+Also the API can receive a message with the insurance policy created for a update in database insurance quote entity.

 Example of publishing a message using localstack that will be received by the application: